danielhenrymantilla/nougat.rs/README.md

     <code>[#\[gat\]]</code>-annotated items using [`Gat!`] is needed.

-  - Adding trait bounds to GATs in functions breaks type inference for that function (thanks to Discord use `Globi` for identifying and reporting this)
+  - Adding trait bounds to GATs in functions breaks type inference for that function (thanks to Discord user `Globi` for identifying and reporting this)

 [`Gat!`]: https://docs.rs/nougat/0.1.*/nougat/macro.Gat.html